SFS2X Docs / ExamplesUnity / fps

 This examples has taken the Unity "3rd Person Shooter" demo as basis to create a full blown server authoritative first person shooter using SmartFoxServer 2X.
 Additionally it utilizes SmartFoxServer 2X's ability to mix TCP and UDP based messaging.

 TCP is the most common protocol deployed on the Internet.
 It’s dominance is explained by the fact that TCP

 performs error correction.
 When TCP is used, there is an assurance of delivery.
 This is accomplished through a number of characteristics including ordered data transfer, retransmission, flow control and congestion control.
 During the delivery process, packet data may collide and be lost, however TCP ensures that all packet data is received by re-sending requests until the complete package is successfully delivered.

 UDP as well, is commonly found on the Internet; however UDP is not used to deliver critical information, as it forgoes the data checking and flow control found in TCP.
 For this reason, UDP is significantly faster and more efficient, although, it cannot be relied on to reach it’s destination.

 All critical game informations between the server and client are sent via TCP for reliable delivery.
 This could be shooting for example, or animation sync, damage messages, etc. On the other hand, sending updates to the players Transform — which is continuously sent to all clients - is utilizing UDP.

 The game features a simple lobby and multiple games which can run at the same time as individual arenas.

 In order to setup and run the example, follow these steps:

 - make sure your SmartFoxServer 2X installation contains the BasicExamples Zone definition;

-- copy the /deploy/extensions/fps folder to the server's /SFS2X/extensions/ folder;
+- copy the /server/Extension_Java/deploy/fps folder to the server's /SFS2X/extensions folder;

-- enable the server's UDP listener using the AdminTool's Server Configurator module, if not already done;
+- enable the server's UDP listener using the AdminTool's Server Configurator module, if not already enabled (requires a restart);